dalibo/cnpg-plugin-pgbackrest/README.md

         size: 1Gi
     ```

--   Then apply the cluster definition (`kubectl apply -f instance.yml`)
+-   Then apply the manifest (`kubectl apply -f instance.yml`)

-If it works without error, the Pod dedicated to the PostgreSQL Cluster
+If it runs without errors, the Pod dedicated to the PostgreSQL Cluster
-should run 2 containers.
-One for `postgres` (this is the usual
+should have now two containers.
+One for the `postgres` service (which is
-situation) and a second container for our plugin (named
+the default setup), an other one for the pgbackrest plugin, named
-`plugin-pgbackrest`).
-The container dedicated to pgbackrest is now
+`pgbackrest-plugin`.
+The injected container now holds the responsibility
-responsible of archiving the WAL and initiate the backup when requested.
+for archiving the WALs and triggering backups when a backup request is
+made.

 ### Backup an instance